brunoxkz/das/replit.md

-# Quiz Builder Application
+# Vendzz - Quiz Funnel Platform

 ## Overview

-This is a full-stack quiz builder application that enables users to create, customize, and deploy interactive quizzes for lead generation.
-Built with React, Express, and PostgreSQL, it features a modern UI with shadcn/ui components, Stripe integration for subscriptions, and Replit authentication.
+Vendzz is a modern, futuristic SaaS quiz funnel platform focused on lead generation.
+Built with React, Express, and PostgreSQL, it features a sleek green-themed UI with shadcn/ui components, optional Stripe integration for subscriptions, and Replit authentication.
+The platform enables users to create interactive quizzes for lead capture with comprehensive analytics.

 ## System Architecture